-In fact, Japan is an incredibly diverse country with a lot to offer a wide variety of travellers in terms of not just attractions, but amenities and activities, as well.
+In fact, “the land of the rising sun” is an incredibly diverse country with a lot to offer a wide variety of travellers in terms of not just attractions, but amenities and activities, as well.
 When thinking about your Japanese holidays, it is entirely possible to design a trip around your own interests and hobbies, in addition to seeing the more typical Japanese attractions.
 Here are just a few types of trips you can embark upon on a trip to Japan.

 As a series of islands, Japan enjoys plenty of coastline, from rocky cliffs to sandy beaches and everything in between.
 Japan’s southern coasts, especially on the island of Kyushu, there are plenty of amazing coastal areas.
 The warmer weather here allows for beachy activities like scuba diving, surfing and sailing and there are plenty of sandy beaches to facilitate these types of getaways.

 Many of the coastal towns and cities in Japan are home to upscale beach resorts, as well, making it a wonderful country for coastal holiday going.

 Over the past 20 years, Japan has become an increasingly popular destination for families.
 Most family tour itineraries of Japan include fishing, city sightseeing, shopping in the many delightful markets around the country and taking in some cultural shows, which are sure to delight your children, if you choose to bring them along.

 As an ultra-modern society, even travelling with kids in Japan is never a chore, as high-speed trains and plenty of air connections whisk visitors to every part of the country.